-The email signature – everything you need to know about it
+The email signature how to – everything you need to know

 The email signature: an important component of business correspondence, especially in B2B.
 Although it looks a bit like a notable footnote in business correspondence, there is a lot to say about it.
 And if you want to do email signature marketing for your business, it can be useful for you to learn more about it.
 That's why we've collected background information on email signature in this article.